 Skills: Value of large numbers

 This beautifully illustrated book tells the story of Pipkin the penguin and his quest to discover exactly how big one million is.
 On his way, he finds ten fish, one hundred penguins and one thousand snowflakes, each one individually illustrated to show students exactly how big these large numbers are.
 Finally he discovers one million stars, each one of them illustrated on a giant poster.
-I love using this book to help students grasp the value of large numbers and they find the poster at the end particularly fascinating.
+Try using this book to help students grasp the value of large numbers and they find the poster at the end particularly fascinating.

 One is a Snail, Ten is a Crab